Ross Terrill: Reviews of his work

-Ross Terrill’s works have been widely reviewed in the national press and analysed by specialists.
+Ross Terrill's works have been widely reviewed in the national press and analysed by specialists.
 Nick Knight, a specialist in Mao's ideology, criticised Mao: A Biography for not examining Mao's writings on philosophy or drawing on Mao studies in China.
 Knight continues that although Terrill does utilise some updated sources from China, these missing theoretical texts by Mao might have provided an insight into the influence of Marxism.
 According to Knight, Mao: A Biography could benefit from updated sources.
-In his criticism of Terrill’s work, Knight states that these updated sources suggest that Mao was greatly influenced by Orthodox Soviet Marxism in the 1930s.
-However, Terrill claims that Marxism was not significant at all and that the life of Mao is to be understood “by reference to Chinese tradition”.
-In addition to the facts provided in Mao: A Biography, Knight also criticises Terrill’s style of writing.
+In his criticism of Terrill's work, Knight states that these updated sources suggest that Mao was greatly influenced by Orthodox Soviet Marxism in the 1930s.
+However, Terrill claims that Marxism was not significant at all and that the life of Mao is to be understood "by reference to Chinese tradition".
+In addition to the facts provided in Mao: A Biography, Knight also criticises Terrill's style of writing.
 Knight argues that the information provided by Terrill is loosely held together by his imaginative and often unrealistic prose style.
 To enhance his arguments, Knight states that Terrill was incorrect in his statement that in 1938 Mao wrote Basic Tactics, a manual for military officers, which Knight claims is rebutted in the updated sources on Mao.

-However, Shia-ling Liu provides a positive review of Terrill’s China in Our Time: The Epic Saga of the People's Republic: From the Communist Victory to Tiananmen Square and Beyond in 1995.
+However, Shia-ling Liu provides a positive review of Terrill's China in Our Time: The Epic Saga of the People's Republic: From the Communist Victory to Tiananmen Square and Beyond in 1995.
 The book includes Terrill's reflections on his travels in China since 1964.
-Liu writes that the book is “rich in information, revealing in dialogue, captivating in description and highly readable”.
-According to Liu, Terrill’s beliefs about China have changed drastically since the 1960s, as he admits in his book that he believes that there are certain ‘secrets’ about China which, as a tourist, he is not privy to.
-Within this review, Liu also comments on The Future of China, another of Terrill’s works in which he predicted a close diplomatic relationship between America and China in 1978.
-Liu’s review of Terrill’s works eventually turns into a recounting of Terrill’s opinions of China, describing how his point of view on Chinese policy, people and government have changed over time.
-Liu concludes the review in agreement with Terrill and his visualisation of a “new order” of Chinese politics toward democracy.
+Liu writes that the book is "rich in information, revealing in dialogue, captivating in description and highly readable".
+According to Liu, Terrill's beliefs about China have changed drastically since the 1960s, as he admits in his book that he believes that there are certain 'secrets' about China which, as a tourist, he is not privy to.
+Within this review, Liu also comments on The Future of China, another of Terrill's works in which he predicted a close diplomatic relationship between the United States and China in 1978.
+Liu's review of Terrill's works eventually turns into a recounting of Terrill's opinions of China, describing how his point of view on Chinese policy, people and government have changed over time.
+Liu concludes the review in agreement with Terrill and his visualisation of a "new order" of Chinese politics toward democracy.